 | Multi-agent pipeline | $1.20 | $4.80 | $14.40 | Skip non-critical subagents |

-The breaker belongs at the orchestration layer — not on individual model calls.
-Placing it on chat.completions.create() gives you per-call visibility but misses the emergent session cost.
-The breaker needs to see the running total.
+Place the breaker at the orchestration layer, not on individual model calls.
+Wrapping chat.completions.create() gives you per-call visibility and exactly nothing about the emergent session cost.
+The breaker has to see the running total or it cannot do its job.

-The minimal implementation tracks three things per session: cumulative cost, current state (CLOSED/OPEN/HALF-OPEN), and the timestamp of when the breaker last opened (for cooldown tracking).
+The minimal state per session is three fields: cumulative cost, current state (CLOSED/OPEN/HALF-OPEN), and the timestamp the breaker last opened (for cooldown tracking).
+Everything else is a callback.

 from dataclasses import dataclass, field